 Monitoring activities, the availability and transparency of official data on hate speech are essential to be able to better understand their diffusion and their main characteristics and be able to adopt adequate contrast strategies.

 From this point of view, the priorities considered most urgent are:

-- to create systems for the official detection of data on hate speech with the adoption of a classification system consistent with those available internationally that would allow a breakdown by type of crime, target group, gender and age of the victim and the perpetrator, discriminatory motive; - to promote the use of the official classification system also among civil society organizations engaged in monitoring, complaint and protection against racist discourses;
+• to create systems for the official detection of data on hate speech with the adoption of a classification system consistent with those available internationally that would allow a breakdown by type of crime, target group, gender and age of the victim and the perpetrator, discriminatory motive;

-to identify and wide public availability of

-Syrian refugees Syrian refugees arrive on a dinghy after crossing from Turkey to Lesbos island, Greece, Sept 9, 2015.
-Demonstration in Florence, 17 December 2011, photo by Lunaria the information about which is/are the institution(s) in charge of the collection of the data;

-- to wide public availability of information on the reporting procedures; - the periodic publication of national and international case law collections on the subject.
+- to promote the use of the official classification system also among civil society organizations engaged in monitoring, complaint and protection against racist discourses; - to identify and wide public availability of the information about which is/are the institution(s) in charge of the collection of the data; - to wide public availability of information on the reporting procedures; - the periodic publication of national and international case law collections on the subject.

-Allocation of public resources for victims support
+Allocation of public resources for victim support interventions

-An financial plan should accompany national strategies against hate speech.
+An economic-financial plan should accompany national strategies against hate speech.
 The establishment of a dedicated fund could guarantee the non-episodic availability of the necessary public resources.
 European institutions and national governments should increase their commitment against discrimination of all persons and to ensure the dignity and the integrity of all.
 Specific funding should be dedicated for implementing effective actions to pursue these objectives, from the mitigation of the consequences of racist hate, to the active prevention of the spread of hate and violence.

 Among the priorities that this fund could have:

-- the guarantee of a concrete and independent legal, psychological and social support for victims; - the organization of training activities aimed at representatives of the police, civil society organizations, the judiciary and the professionals information; - the promotion of digital education, human rights interventions, information and awareness campaigns against racist violence and hate speech in schools.
+- the guarantee of a concrete and independent legal, psychological and social support for victims; - the organization of training activities aimed at representatives of the police, civil society organizations, the judiciary and the world of information; - the promotion of digital education, human rights interventions, information and awareness campaigns against racist violence and hate speech in schools.